tamada/rrh/README.md

     * Available value: `relative` and the time format for Go lang.
         * `relative`
             * shows times by humanized format (e.g., 2 weeks ago)
-        * others
+        * Other strings
-            * Other strings regards as formating layout and gives to `Format` method of time.
+            * regard as formatting layout and give to `Format` method of the time.
                 * see [Time.Format](https://golang.org/pkg/time/#Time.Format)
 * `RRH_AUTO_CREATE_GROUP`
-    * specifies to create the group when not existing group was specified and it needs to create.
+    * specifies to create the group when the not existing group was specified, and it needs to create.
     * default: false
 * `RRH_AUTO_DELETE_GROUP`
     * specifies to delete the group when some group was no more needed.